hashicorp/consul/website/source/docs/guides/windows-guide.html.md

    you have specified the proper path to the binary and check if you've entered the arguments correctly for the Consul service.

+### Running Consul as a service

-After this step there are two ways to start the service:
+You have two ways to start the service.

 * Go to the Windows Service Manager, and look for **Consul** under the service name.
 Click the _start_ button to start the service.